-George Lopez Is Selling Jackets To Raise Money For Reuniting Families At The Border
+George Lopez Is Selling Jackets To Raise Money For Separated Families At The Border

-Last Thursday, Melania Trump made an ill-timed fashion choice when photos of her wearing a jacket with the words, “I Really Don’t Care, Do U?”, written on the back, were released to the public as she paid a surprise visit to the many children being held at detention camps at the Mexican border after being forcibly separated from their parents under President Trump’s new immigration policy.
-Many celebrities have since spoken out against the first lady, letting her know that they do in fact care and on Monday, TMZ reported that actor, George Lopez, became the latest celeb to follow suit by creating his own jackets and shirts, which he is now selling to help reunite families at the border.
+Last Thursday, Melania Trump made an ill-timed fashion choice when photos of her wearing a jacket with the words “I Really Don’t Care, Do U?” written on the back were released to the public, as she paid a surprise visit to the many children being held at detention camps at the Mexican border after being forcibly separated from their parents under President Trump’s new immigration policy.
+Many celebrities have since spoken out against the first lady, letting her know that they do in fact care, and on Monday, TMZ reported that actor George Lopez became the latest celeb to follow suit by creating his own jackets and shirts, which he is now selling to help reunite families at the border.

 My @georgelopezstore will be making these items , money donated to organizations focused on reuniting parents and their children ???????? these jackets and shirts you’ll find also other than my store @hatsbyalberto #chingon #thisisamerica @comedygetdown @realdlhughley @cedtheentertainer @eddiegriffin @roxarroyo58 @bigboy @bigcitric @mrchuygomez @arseniohall @jackieredmond @officialjackieg @momorodriguez @ivancejatv @ivancejatv @iamrubenpaul @laloalcaraz1 @alyshadelvalle @officialraulcastillo @boxerbray10 @josemangin @jpconnelly @jpcastillomusic @aimeegarcia4realz @marlatellez @marcanthony @morgan_murphy @kimcrossman @almadrigal @mariolopezextra @tiffanyhaddish @therealkengriffeyjr @flytetymejam @samuelljackson @votolatino @undocumedia @deportedveteran @sherylunderwood